 The blade also comes with a kydex sheath, although the sheath is somewhat loose around the knife and requires slight modifications to attain the perfect fit.

-Skinning Knives are Great for Preppers, Hunters, Outdoorsman!
+Best Skinning Knife - Great for Preppers, Hunters, Outdoorsmen!

 Bottom Line - Carrying the best skinning knife for the hunt can make a significant difference in how long it takes to dress your kill.
 While there are a huge variety of skinning knives on the market today, understanding what differentiates these knives and what type of knife you need can make it easier to find the right knife for your next hunt.